 How else does UNESCO promote Education

-In the Classroom Without Walls video, she talks about ‘truly meaningful outcomes’- achieving a proper understanding of concepts rather than just memorizing facts and procedures.
+In the Classroom Without Walls video, she talks about ‘significant outcomes’- achieving a proper understanding of concepts rather than memorizing facts and procedures.

 She emphasizes that instead of asking what one can learn with technology, we need to ask what they cannot know without it (technology).

-Anya then talks about how it is essential to be open-minded for technologies meant to bring positive changes in education.
+Anya then talks about how it is essential to be open-minded about technologies meant to bring positive educational changes.